CS' Curse of the Crimson Throne 5E

-Welcome, Friend, to the remarkable city of Korvosa—Gateway to Zingara!
+Welcome, Friend, to the remarkable city of Korvosa—Gateway to Varisia!
 The majesty of fair Korvosa marks it as one of the premiere cities of the world.
-Indeed, with the exception of magnificent Egorian—capital city of esteemed Cheliax—there is likely no greater city on, above, or within all of Aethar!
+Indeed, with the exception of magnificent Egorian—capital city of esteemed Cheliax—there is likely no greater city on, above, or within all of Golarion!

 —Mercer Cucuteni, Magistrate of Tourism

 At its height, before the death of Aroden and the departure of the separatists who founded Magnimar, Korvosa topped 23,000 inhabitants.
 It lost nearly 10,000 because of the resulting chaos of the time, but in the last century it regained half that many.
 As a result of its rapid contraction and slow re-expansion, many of the affluent sections of Korvosa remain underpopulated.
 With increasing trade and abundance of area into which it can expand, Korvosa could comfortably fill out to a true metropolis.